-Security Service Federal Credit Union vs. Ally Bank
+Security Service Federal Credit Union vs. Randolph-Brooks Federal Credit Union

 Security Service Federal Credit Union FAQHere are the answers to some commonly asked questions about Security Service Federal Credit Union.

-- Can anyone open an account at Security Service Federal Credit Union?
+- How much can I withdraw from Security Service Federal Credit Union?

 - Is Security Service Federal Credit Union FDIC insured?

-- No. Like most credit unions, deposits at Security Service Federal Credit Union are insured by the National Credit Union Administration, up to $250,000 per depositor.
+- No. However, like most credit unions, deposits at Security Service Federal Credit Union are insured by the National Credit Union Administration, up to $250,000 per depositor.